 What story does one know more intimately than one’s own life?
 Still, writers who tackle memoirs often do so on the mistaken assumption that such a text might be straightforward and simple because it draws from the material of their own lived experiences.
 A memoir is much more than a linear enumeration of the events of one’s life or a collection of disparate memories and nostalgic musings.
 Memoir writing is an art as complex as any other form of creative writing.

 An experienced memoir editor will help with the structural vision and stylistic flair that readers appreciate in works of fiction.
 The best memoirs are compelling because they combine the aesthetic refinement of fiction with the intensity and power of real life.

-DAVID ALAN has edited more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.
+DAVID ALAN knows what it takes to get a book published.
+He has edited more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.